 Best Total Kit

 Founded by a former U.S. Marine, Chill Gorilla is an Oregon-based outdoor equipment company.
-The HEX hammock rain fly is a hexagonal tarp with six reinforced connection points measuring 12 ft.
+The HEX tarp is hexagonal with six reinforced connection points measuring 12 ft.
 11 in. at the center line and 9 ft. in width.

 This tarp is made of 2,000 mm, polyurethane-treated ripstop nylon, which gives great waterproofing protection even in high winds or during a downpour.
 Weighing in at 22 oz., this is not the most lightweight hammock tarp available, but it is pretty close.

 If you want to try backpacking with a hammock but do not want to pay a fortune for a tarp, consider this option.
 It is light enough not to weigh down your pack but still sturdy enough to hold up to multiple trips.

 The kit also comes with six three-meter long guy lines with tensioners, four aluminum stakes, and stuff sack each for the tarp and its accessories.
 This kit has everything you need to cover your hammock adequately, and the included stuff sacks help keep this system organized.